cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

 ### Device configuration
 Additional parameters needed for the device setup can be specified in the `__init__` method, if a default is provided the parameter will also be optional in the device section in the configuration file.
-In our case, the ExtentableEar has an optional length parameter, with a default value of "10 cm".
+In our case, the ExtendableEar has an optional length parameter, with a default value of "10 cm".
 To prevent ambiguities, all amounts with units should be provided as strings and parsed by the pint UnitRegistry `flowchem.ureg`.
 ```python